ReptarAzar/reptarazar.github.io/about.md

             <p>Who wants a typical Friday night?</p>
         <hr class="hr"/> -->
         <h3>A quick bio</h3>
-            <p>Christopher is an interaction designer based in San Francisco, California.
+            <p>Christopher is a product designer based in San Francisco, California.
 Currently working on the future of news at <a href="http://trove.com" target="_blank">Trove</a> (formerly known as the Washington Post Digital Innovation Lab).
 He was the 2012 Recipient of the Society for News Design, Edmund C. Arnold Award for design excellence.
 In a previous life he co-founded <i>Little Tinker</i>, a company dedicated building delightful experiences with digital and physical products.</p>
             <p>In addition to his obsession with product design and user experience, Chris is an avid photographer, distance runner, motorcyclist, and Boston Red Sox fan.
 His <strike>dream</strike> plan is to start a company and to run the Boston Marathon. </p>
             <p>He has a Bachelor's Degree in Graphic Design from the S.I.
 Newhouse School of Public Communications at Syracuse University.
 You can find all this and a few more interesting bits on his <a href="assets/docs/Azar-Resume.pdf">Resumé</a>.</p>
         <h3>FAQ</h3>